Skip to main content

 Technical Analysis

-CVE-2025-34207 is a vulnerability in Vasion Print (formerly PrinterLogic) Virtual Appliance Host and Application prior to versions 22.0.1049 and 20.0.2786 respectively.
-The vulnerability stems from insecure SSH client configurations within Docker instances, where the SSH client is set with options `UserKnownHostsFile=/dev/null`, `StrictHostKeyChecking=no`, and `ForwardAgent yes`.
-These settings disable verification of the remote host's SSH key and automatically forward the developer's SSH agent to any host matching configured wildcard patterns.
-This configuration flaw allows an attacker who gains access to a single compromised container to manipulate the container into connecting to a malicious SSH server.
-The attacker can then capture the forwarded private keys from the SSH agent, enabling them to move laterally across the environment without restriction.
-This vulnerability is classified under CWE-522 (Insufficiently Protected Credentials) and CWE-306 (Missing Authentication for Critical Function).
-It affects both Virtual Appliance (VA) and SaaS deployments of Vasion Print.
-The vulnerability requires no authentication or user interaction, making it easier to exploit remotely.
-The vendor has identified this issue as V-2024-027 — Insecure Secure Shell (SSH) Configuration.
-The CVSS 4.0 base score is 7.9, indicating a high severity with network attack vector, low attack complexity, no privileges or user interaction required, but with high scope impact due to the potential for lateral movement and credential compromise.
-No public exploits are known at this time, but the risk remains significant due to the nature of the misconfiguration and the criticality of SSH credentials in enterprise environments.
+CVE-2025-34207 is a vulnerability identified in Vasion Print (formerly PrinterLogic) Virtual Appliance Host versions prior to 22.0.1049 and Application versions prior to 20.0.2786, affecting both Virtual Appliance (VA) and SaaS deployments.
+The root cause lies in the insecure SSH client configuration within Docker containers, where the SSH client is set with options: UserKnownHostsFile=/dev/null, StrictHostKeyChecking=no, and ForwardAgent yes.
+These settings disable verification of the remote host’s SSH key, effectively bypassing SSH host authenticity checks, and enable automatic forwarding of the developer’s SSH agent to any host matching configured wildcard patterns.
+An attacker who gains access to a single compromised container can manipulate the container to connect to a malicious SSH server.
+This malicious server can then capture the forwarded private SSH keys from the agent, which are typically used for authentication to other systems.
+With these keys, the attacker can move laterally across the network without further authentication, compromising additional hosts and potentially escalating privileges.
+The vulnerability is classified under CWE-522 (Insufficiently Protected Credentials) and CWE-306 (Missing Authentication for Critical Function), highlighting the failure to protect sensitive credentials and enforce authentication controls.
+The CVSS v4.0 base score is 7.9 (high), reflecting the network attack vector, low attack complexity, no privileges or user interaction required, and high scope impact due to lateral movement potential.
+Although no public exploits have been reported yet, the vulnerability’s nature makes it a critical concern for environments using Vasion Print appliances, especially those employing containerized deployments and SSH agent forwarding.

 Potential Impact